Caleb Atwater: Career

 Atwater practiced law for six years, and gained an assured income when appointed as United States postmaster of the town.
 He was elected to the state legislature during 1821.
 Circleville was developed at a site of circular earthworks built by the ancient Hopewell culture.
 Initially, it was planned with streets of concentric circles to fit into the remains of the monument.
 The county courthouse was erected in the center circle.
 During the late 1830s, people decided they wanted an ordinary town with a grid pattern, and the remnants of the circular works were destroyed.

 Elected to the state’s house of representatives during 1821, Atwater endorsed internal improvements, including legislation that authorized the Ohio and Erie Canal.
 It was intended to improve the waterways for connection to the Erie Canal in New York State and thereby to the major market of New York City.
 Atwater promoted tax-funded public schools, equal education for boys and girls, and better teachers’ pay.
 After several terms, he was not re-elected during 1828.

-An enthusiastic Jacksonian Democrat, Atwater was appointed by President Andrew Jackson during 1829 as one of three federal commissioners to negotiate the Third Treaty of Prairie du Chien with the Winnebago Indians in Wisconsin.
+An enthusiastic Jacksonian Democrat, Atwater was appointed by President Andrew Jackson during 1829 as one of three federal commissioners to negotiate the Third Treaty of Prairie du Chien with the Ho-Chunk in Wisconsin.
 His journey to the western frontier stimulated his interest in Native American issues and history, and he began to study them.

 Atwater wrote and published books after this period.
 His journey to Wisconsin and meeting with Native Americans stimulated him to write about his experiences in the west: Remarks Made on a Tour to Prairie du Chien (1831), which includes an interview with the noted Sauk leader Quashquame.

 A decade later he wrote An Essay on Education (1841), which contained his most mature thoughts on the subject.